 Students are introduced to computational methods of solving mathematically difficult or tedious problems.
 Students focus on some of the algorithms most useful to a physicist, including root-finding, spline fitting, Richardson extrapolation, Romberg integration, Runge-Kutta and Monte Carlo methods.
 Students apply learned algorithms to problems in computational (astro) physics.

-This advanced course in Classical Mechanics introduces the student to the calculus of variations, constrained problems, and generalised Lagrangian and Hamiltonian dynamics.
+Students study the calculus of variations, constrained problems, and generalised Lagrangian and Hamiltonian dynamics.
 Applications are made to oscillations, the “brachistochrone problem”, central force problems, rigid bodies, and the motion of tops.
 Additional topics include relativistic mechanics, canonical perturbation theory, and chaos.

 This course is a comprehensive introduction to the mathematical theory of electric and magnetic fields.
 Topics include electric field and potential, Gauss’ law, capacitance, Ampere’s law, the Law of Biot and Savart, and magnetization of matter.

-This course builds on the foundations set in PHYS 1500.
+Students build on the foundations set in PHYS 1500.
 Topics in this course include the (time-independent) Schrodinger equation, one-dimensional potentials, barriers and tunnelling, the Heisenberg Uncertainty Principle, Dirac notation, expectation values, the three-dimensional Schrodinger equation, single-electron atoms, spin, and identical particles.

 Students discover how thermal physics concepts including temperature, entropy, thermal radiation, heat, work, and chemical energy can be described in terms of the discrete quantum states of the components of the system.
 Applied topics such as cryogenics, phase transitions, or semiconductor physics may also be explored.

-This course provides the student with the necessary skills to be a successful experimental (astro)physicist.
+Students develop the necessary skills to be a successful experimental (astro)physicist.
 Students assemble labs from advanced experimental equipment including computers and other digital devices, perform the experiment possibly over several weeks, and communicate their results in a scientifically useful fashion.